 In Italy, working farms with rooms to rent are called "agriturismos."
 Across Europe small farms are having trouble surviving — as they are in the USA.
 To supplement their income, many farmers rent rooms to travelers seeking a rural refuge from fast-paced urban scenes.

-Gloria: So, this is my house, these are my dog, Spartico and Lefundo.
-This was an old monastery, now we live here.
+Gloria: So, this is my house and there are my dogs, Spartico and Leopoldo.
+This was an old monastery, and now we live here.
 I live here with my family.

 Gloria Cipolla and her family encourage guests to make themselves at home.

 Gloria: I would like to show you this old room.
-This is the olive press from last century.
-Now I want to show you the bedrooms.
+This is the old press, olive press, from last century.
+Now I want to show you the bedrooms, OK?

 Gloria: This is your room.
-Here is the toilet and shower, and this is the best view of Sicily.
+And here is your toilet and your shower, and this is the best view of Sicily.